RuralNative/Handsy-FSL-Tutorial-Application/docs/scratch.md

 The architectural design and development of the application is built in a philosophy that focuses towards functionality, maintainability, and readability, rather than the inclusion of modern technologies or tools for the sake of it.

-Due to this, the project will utilize the standards, libraries, and frameworks stipulated within the Modern Android Development of Google as the following offer long-term support and extensive documentation and examples future development efforts can rely upon.
+Due to this, the project will utilize the standards, libraries, and frameworks stipulated within the [Modern Android Development](https://developer.android.com/topic/architecture/intro) built by Google as it offers long-term support and extensive documentation and examples future development efforts can rely upon.

-Below are its specifics:
+Below are the technological solutions utilized for the various application functionality:

 * **Keras and MediaPipe** as preferred tools for AI gesture recognition model
 * **Room Database** as preferred library for data management, persistence, and storage